 - 2.3.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.3.a.
-At a minimum, the program director must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program. ^(Core)
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core) - 2.3.a.
+At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
+(Core)